 As much as 20% of project managers list documentation as the most common they would like to eliminate, and 5% of them list project planning and scheduling as their least favorite activities.
 Really?
 Is project planning and documentation such a nightmare for project managers?

-While project planning is certainly challenging, the stats don’t tell a full story here, as project managers are often pressured to spend very little time planning their projects and to focus more on the actual work.
+While project planning is certainly challenging (if not the most challenging phase in project lifecycle), the stats don’t tell a full story here, as project managers are often pressured to spend very little time planning their projects and to focus more on the actual work and project execution.

 Also, implementing the best project planning practices and having the right project management tools go a long way toward making your life as a project manager easier.
 With that in mind, we have put together a practical guide that covers everything you need to about project planning.
 Let’s explore it in more detail.